dustinblackman/Championify/README.md

 #### Why does this not work on XP, Vista, or OSX Lion?
-Sorry, Electron doesn't support anything below 7 or Mountain Lion.
+Sorry, Electron doesn't support anything below Windows 7 or Mountain Lion.
 There's no plans to support it.

 #### "App can’t be opened because it is from an unidentified developer"